SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## How does it work?

 Whenever you push to GitHub, GitHub will run the tests automatically with a bot that goes to whatever interviews you named in the tests and fills in the fields.
-You can see the tests running in your repository's [GitHub Actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-workflows-activity).
+You can see the tests running on your repository's [GitHub Actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-workflows-activity).

-At the end, you can see a report right in the GitHub Action or [download the report artifact to your computer](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
+At the end, you can see a report and logs right in the [workflow's "job" page](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs) or [download the report artifact to your computer](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).

 ## Quick reminders